launxy/calditum-shell/README.md

 - The `movies` and `stewart` modules have been disabled.
 - The topbar has been simplified, removing the color gradients.
 - The topbar now includes a new module to open `wvkbd` (virtual keyboard).
+- You can simply disable sounds on the network/bluetooth by simply deleting the folder ~/.config/hypr/scripts/quickshell/network/sounds/.

 ---